rbutleriii/Clinotator/README.md

 </dl>
 <dl>
 	<dt>Clinotator Reclassification Recommendation (**CTRR**)</dt>
 	<dd>This field ranks reclassification priority based on the difference between the CVCS and the CTWS.
 This field only includes the seven values of clinical significance associated with Mendelian diseases (B, B/LB, LB, US/CI, LP, LP/P, P).
-For the purposes of reclassification, "Conflicting interpretations of pathogenicity" is scored the same as Uncertain significance.
+For the purposes of reclassification, "Conflicting interpretations of pathogenicity" is scored the same as Uncertain significance.</dd>
 *	0 - Reclassification unlikely, consistent identity or
 *	1 - Low priority reclassification, change of low impact
 *	2 - Medium priority reclassification, minor change of clinical impact
 *	3 - High priority reclassification, significant change in clinical impact
-For a detailed decision tree, see more information in our publication<sup>6</sup></dd>
+	<dd>For a detailed decision tree, see more information in our publication.<sup>6</sup></dd>
 </dl>

 ## License